fudan-zvg/Ego3RT/README.md

 ## News
+- [2022/07/19]: Configs and instructions for training are released!
 - [2022/07/05]: First version of Ego3RT is released!
 Code for detection head and training configs will comming soon.
 - [2022/07/04]: Ego3RT is accepted by **ECCV 2022**!